3 Easy Ways to Enable Candlestick Timer in TradingView

 3. You need to select Hide Symbol from the dropdown list.

-Once you click hide symbol, the candlesticks will instantly disappear from the chart.
+Once you click Hide symbol, the candlesticks will instantly disappear from the chart.

 Method 3: Hide Candlesticks Using Object Tree and Data Window